Parents charged with cruelty after baby shot, found burned with cigarettes

 In their first court appearance, the couple told Caddo District Judge Ramona Emanuel they could not afford a lawyer, so she appointed the Caddo Public Defenders office to represent them.

-The two are charged with cruelty to their son, after Shreveport Police responded to reports of a shooting in the 100 block of East Herndon Street around 2 p.m.
+The two are charged with cruelty to their son after Shreveport Police responded to reports of a shooting in the 100 block of East Herndon Street around 2 p.m.
 Sunday.

 When they arrived, officers saw a great deal of blood, but could not find a victim.
 A witness told police the Watkins and Lewis had left the scene with the baby in a grey 2014 Hyundai Sonata.